danisherror/LLD/[1] Notification system Design.md

 	- Notification services
 		- Before doing anything, notification service will validate that request to see if it is a valid request.
 		- Before sending notifications to the user, it will first get user preferences from the DB.
+			- This is important because some user have preference that they don't want to receive the notifications or don't want notification more that 2 per day.
+		- Scheduler Service
+			- Here think of water reminders, we have set give notification after every 40 mins saying take rest and drink water.
+			- Now after 40 mins has passed, notification service will take the information from the DB and send the notification.
+		- Notification services uses queues to send notification information to the channels (email, push, sms ).
+			- Queue is used as we can define some set of rule or give priority to the message etc.
+		- Channel Processors.
+			- The role of channel Processors is to take the notifcation information from the queue and act on them accordingly.